dwiputris/EDA_car_advertisement/README.md

 The purpose of the analysis is to determine what factors correlate with a car's price.

-Exploratory Data Analysis (EDA) is the approach used to conclude of how parametes correlate with each other.
+Exploratory Data Analysis (EDA) is the approach used to observe patterns and draw conclusions on how parameters correlate with each other.

 The dataset comprises of 51,525 observations and 13 characteristics.
 Several missing values are found.
 No explicit duplicate is found.